Jason Pearce: Wigan Athletic

 On 30 January 2015, Pearce signed for Wigan Athletic for an undisclosed fee, reported to be £300,000, on a "long-term" contract.

 Charlton Athletic

 On 4 August 2016, Pearce joined League One club Charlton Athletic on an undisclosed fee.
 He scored his first goal for Charlton in a 3–0 win over Gillingham on 17 April 2017.
+At the end of his debut season with the club, he signed a new three-year contract with the club.

+On 11 June 2019, Pearce signed a new two-year contract with Charlton.

 On 22 June 2021, Pearce extended his contract at the club for a further year.

 On 10 May 2022, it was confirmed that Pearce would leave Charlton Athletic as a player when his contract expired.
 He was, however, offered a contract in a non-playing capacity.
 On 17 June 2022, it was confirmed that Pearce had retired and taken up the role of U18s Academy Coach.

 Management career

 Charlton Athletic

 On 27 August 2023, it was announced that Pearce would take interim charge of the Charlton Athletic first-team while the club looked for a new manager to replace Dean Holden.

 On 24 January 2024, it was announced that Pearce would be interim assistant head coach to Curtis Fleming following the departure of Michael Appleton.